anishjv/cell-AAP/README.md

 # Configs Best Practices

-If running inference on large volumes of data, i.e. timeseries data >= 300 MB in size, we recommed to procceed in the following manner.
+If running inference on large volumes of data, i.e. timeseries data >= 300 MB in size, we recommend to proceed in the following manner.

 1. Assemble a small, < 100 MB, substack of your data using python or a program like [ImageJ](https://imagej.net/ij/download.html)
 2. Use this substack to find the optimal parameters for your data, (Number of Cells, Confidence)